- Duration: 1 – 4 hours (Custom Sessions Available)

 L, Sherman.
 Head of PSHE, Aldenham School, Borehamwood, London.

-Part of 2020 Dreams Online and Cyber Bullying workshops focuses on confidence and assertiveness building, helping children to avoid slipping into a victim mentality.
-By taking away the bully’s power to cause hurt, cyber bullying can sometimes stop just as quickly as it started.
+Part of 2020 Dreams Online and Cyber Bullying workshops focus on confidence and assertiveness building, helping children to avoid slipping into a victim mentality.
+By taking away the bully’s power to cause hurt, cyberbullying can sometimes stop just as quickly as it started.

 Cyber Bullying Workshops and the National Curriculum